-The Asbury Play Readers are entering their seventh year with the Keese School.
+The Asbury Play Readers are entering their eighth year with the Keese School.
 The performers are all residents of Asbury who act in comic skits and scenes from plays "script in hand," which means no memorization required.
 For those interested in joining the Readers, auditions will be held on Tuesday, September 13th from 2:00-4:00 in the Rosborough Community rooms.
-For those who merely want to be spectators, register as usual but watch for notices.
+For those who merely want to be spectators, register as usual and watch for notices.

 Nancy Hirsche and Rollie Smith are co-directors of the Readers Theater at Asbury.
-Nancy began her career as a mezzo soprano singing with opera companies in eastern New York and western Massachusetts.
-Later, she acted in commercials and soaps in

-New York City.
-In recent years, she has acted in readers theater groups in Sarasota and the Theatre Hopkins in Baltimore.
+Nancy began her career as a mezzo soprano, singing with opera companies in eastern New York and western Massachusetts.
+Later, she acted in commercials and soaps in New York City.
+In recent years, she has acted in Readers Theater groups in Sarasota and the Theatre Hopkins in Baltimore.
 Five years ago, she came to Asbury where she introduced Readers Theater.
-Rollie Smith acted in plays in high school and college and, after that, taught speech, helped coach dramas, and worked with readers theater.
+Rollie Smith acted in plays in high school and college and, after that, taught speech, helped coach dramas, and worked with Readers Theater.

-Note: The same skits will be presented on both nights, December 5 and 8.
+The same skits will be presented on both nights, December 4 and December 7.